-Looking at Luka Magnotta -- His Online Life and His Need for Fame
+Looking At Luka Magnotta — His Online Life & His Hunger For Fame

-He was a Canadian model, stripper, porn actor, and escort who yearned for fame.
-Luka Rocco Magnotta (given name, Eric Clinton Newman) posted various photos of himself all over the internet, often manipulating them digitally to make it appear that he was in an exotic locale or somehow living in luxury.
+Luka Rocco Magnotta was a Canadian model, stripper, porn actor, and escort who yearned for fame.
+Magnotta (given name, Eric Clinton Newman) posted various photos of himself all over the internet, often manipulating them digitally to make it appear that he was in an exotic locale or somehow living in luxury.

 Magnotta created dozens of fan and tribute pages for himself, on sites such as YouTube, MySpace, Facebook, and Flickr, as if they were done by other people.
 He left an extensive digital footprint behind, much of which is still viewable online.

-Through it all, Luka Magnotta skillfully manipulated his reality to give the impression of popularity, fame, love, and wealth.
-Underneath it all, he was struggling, with mental illness and his inability to realize his dreams.
+He was able to skillfully manipulate his reality to give the impression of popularity, fame, love, and wealth.
+Underneath it all, he was apparently struggling, with mental illness and his crushing inability to realize his dreams.

 In 2007, Magnotta appeared on a show called Naked News discussing his career as a stripper and an escort.
 At the time, he was going by “Jimmy,” in tribute to his idol James Dean.